GrimLefourbe/Anesir/docs/races.md

 **Size** :: Denarii tend to be between 5 and 6 feet tall, with females being slightly taller than males.
 They weigh around 150 pounds.
 Their build is similar to humans’.
 Your size is medium.

-**Speed** :: Your base walking speed is 30 feet
+**Speed** :: Your base walking speed is 30 feet.

 **All-seeing eyes** :: Your numerous eyes are always watching.
 You have proficiency in the Perception skill, and you have advantage on wisdom (perception) checks that rely on sight.
 You cannot avert your eyes.

 **Darkvision** :: Thanks to your sharp eyes, you have superior vision in dark and dim conditions.
 You can see in dim light within 120 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.